0xERR0R/blocky/docs/configuration.md

             /^banners?[_.-]/
         special:
           - https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews/hosts
-      whiteLists:
+      allowlists:
         ads:
-          - whitelist.txt
+          - allowlist.txt
           - /path/to/file.txt
           - |
             # inline definition with YAML literal block scalar style
-            whitelistdomain.com
+            allowlistdomain.com
     ```

     In this example you can see 2 groups: **ads** and **special** with one list.
 The **ads** group includes 2 inline lists.

 !!! warning

-    If the same group has black and whitelists, whitelists will be used to disable particular blacklist entries.
+    If the same group has **both** allow/denylists, allowlists take precedence.
+Meaning if a domain is both blocked and allowed, it will be allowed.
-    If a group has **only** whitelist entries -> this means only domains from this list are allowed, all other domains will
+    If a group has **only allowlist** entries, only domains from this list are allowed, and all others be blocked.
-    be blocked.

 !!! warning
-    You must also define client group mapping, otherwise you black and whitelist definition will have no effect.
+    You must also define a client group mapping, otherwise the allow/denylist definitions will have no effect.

 #### Wildcard support